Stuycs-K/finalproject-09-chen-david/DEVLOG-David.md

 ### 2025-05-28 - Continued working on PRESENTATION.md

-### 2025-05-29 - Continued working on PRESENTATION.md

-### 2025-05-30 - Continued working on PRESENTATION.md, found a bug
+### 2025-05-29 - Continued working on PRESENTATION.md, found a bug(inputs longer than 512 bits(64 characters) are not correctly encoded.

+### 2025-05-30 - Finished PRESENTATION.md.
+Fixed the previous bug(I did not accumulate the results of h0, h1, h2, h3, and h4 for each chunk).
+Finished encoder.
+Starting video.

+### 2025-05-31 -